ag-grid/devtools/DEVELOPER.md

     ```
 2. Raise a new PR that merges `develop` into `main`
 3. Wait for CI tests to pass
-4. Merge the PR using the 'merge commit' merge stragegy
+4. Merge the PR using the 'merge commit' merge strategy

 This will cause CI to perform the following actions: